Foundation Underpinning

 Oakland Foundation's Expert Underpinning Services

 Due to the diversity of needs in Oakland, this section focuses on two primary types of support systems.
-There are a few other options, but they are not commonly utilized in this region.
+While there are a few other options available, they are not commonly utilized in this region.
 The technical term for the foundational pillars that hold up your house is "underpinning."
-However, depending on the foundation restoration procedure employed, you are more likely to hear them referred to as "piers" or "pilings."
-These pilings or piers are tall and slender like the columns on the porch of a plantation-style house.
-Picture a set of subsurface stilts holding up your house.
-In the case of piers, also called bell-bottom piers, the supports are built underneath by digging, drilling, and pouring concrete.
-Piles, also known as pressed piles, are forced into the earth by use of hydraulic pressure; they are made of pre-formed concrete.
+However, depending on the foundation restoration method employed, you are more likely to hear them referred to as "piers" or "pilings."
+These pilings or piers are tall and slender, much like the columns on the porch of a plantation-style house.
+Picture a set of subsurface stilts providing essential support for your home.
+In the case of piers, also known as bell-bottom piers, the supports are constructed by professionals who dig, drill, and pour concrete beneath the structure.
+Piles, also referred to as pressed piles, are installed using hydraulic pressure, forcing pre-formed concrete into the ground, creating a stable base for your foundation.

 When Underpinning is The Solution